juliarsant/RL_LearningFromDemos/README.md

 Human-In-The-Loop Reinforcement Learning
+By: Julia Santaniello

-This program runs a Policy Gradient algorithm, and a modified HITL PG algorithm to learn Lunar Lander.
+This program runs a vanilla Policy Gradient algorithm, and a modified HITL PG algorithm to learn Lunar Lander.

 Be prepared to Press "Enter" and play Lunar Lander if demonstrating.
 Lunar Lander has 4 discrete actions: Up, Down, Left-Engine, Right-Engine.
 These will be the respective arrow keys.

 TO RUN: